mehfuzh/MHTextField/README.md

 [![](http://mehfuzh.github.io/MHTextField/shot5_thumb.png)](http://mehfuzh.github.io/MHTextField/shot5.png)

 ##Requirements
-MHTextField works on iOS 5 and above is compatiable with ARC projects.
+MHTextField works on iOS 5 and above and is compatible with ARC projects.
 It depends on the following Apple frameworks:

 * Foundation.framework
 * UIKit.framework